-Whether litigation is meant to go to courts or to the Ontario Labour Relations Board, the process often starts with a demand letter setting out the rights and entitlements of employees.
+Whether litigation is meant to go to the Courts or to the Ontario Labour Relations Board, the process often starts with a demand letter setting out the rights and entitlements of employees.

 Most of the time, the decision to negotiate and to what extent will depend on personal factors that are only known to you.

 Sometimes a breakdown in the employment relationship that results in a demand letter simply comes from hurt feelings and uncertainty in the future of employment.
 A thorough understanding of these causes of employment litigation is critical in resolving matters once the demand letter has been received.
 A demand letter is often an invitation to have a conversation regarding the end of the employment relationship.
 Deft handling of the issues at play can enable a negotiated outcome that addresses a former employee’s concerns whilst protecting the goodwill that companies strive to develop with their other employees.

 Should negotiations not happen following demand letters, employees can choose to issue and file a Statement of Claim with the Superior Court of Justice.
 Employers or defendants will have to file a Statement of Defence to defend the allegations contained in the Statement of Claim.